 Here’s a list of potential situations which may yield sellable video:

-• Video of weather in progress.
-For example, a tornado, hail, flooding, wind damage, heavy snow.
+- Video of severe weather in progress.
+For example, a tornado, hail, flooding, wind damage, and heavy snow.

-• Footage of people dealing with the weather in question.
-For example, cars driving through flooded roads, stranded vehicles, walking down sidewalks).
+- Footage of people dealing with the weather in question.
+For example, cars driving through flooded roads, stranded vehicles, and people walking down flooded sidewalks.

-• The day before footage.
+- The day before footage.
 News outlets will need a video of preparations too.
 There may be an opportunity for a hurricane chaser to get a video of people boarding up homes and businesses.
-This footage often sells just as quick as videos of the event itself if it’s a big enough story.
+This footage often sells just as quickly as videos of the event itself if it’s a big enough story.

 PLEASE BE RESPECTFUL WHEN SHOOTING VIDEO!

-Remember, with severe weather damage, that’s somebody’s life.
+Remember, with severe weather damage, that’s somebody’s life being affected.
 Don’t automatically assume they want to be filmed.
 If you need to enter somebody’s property to shoot video, ask first.
 Identify yourself as a news photographer and ask for permission.
-If they say no, don’t argue and thank them for their time and wish them well.
+If they say no, don’t argue, thank them for their time and wish them well.

 In public places, you may film wherever you like, as long as you’re not in a restricted area.
 However, even in these situations, keep other people’s privacy in mind.
 Don’t zoom in where people are easily identifiable—wider shots are fine.